 - 2.9 The Council is required to keep under review matters which may be expected to affect the planning and development of the Borough.
 Thus a body of evidence underpins the Core Strategy review and the Site Allocations plan.
-Key elements of the local evidence base include: - the Ipswich Strategic Housing Land Availability Assessment update November 2013 (SHLAA), - the Ipswich, Babergh, Mid Suffolk and Suffolk Coastal Strategic Housing Market Assessment (SHMA) 2008 and 2012 update, - Ipswich Housing Market Area Population and Household Projections September 2013, - East of England Forecasting Model Autumn run 2013, - Suffolk Haven Gateway Employment Land Review 2009 (the ELR), - Suffolk Growth Strategy 2013, - New Anglia Local Enterprise Partnership Strategic Economic Plan March 2014, - Ipswich Retail and Commercial Leisure Study 2010, - Town Centre Opportunity Area Report, DTZ 2013, - Ipswich Waterfront Transport Study 2007, - 2011 Census ONS, - State of Ipswich Annual Monitoring Reports, - Authority Monitoring Report 9 2012-2013, - Ipswich Strategic Flood Risk Assessment 2011 (SFRA), - Ipswich Wildlife Audit Update 2012-13, - Suffolk County Council Historic Environment Record; - Ipswich Transport Assessment 2010; and - Gypsy and Traveller Accommodation Assessment for Ipswich, Babergh, Mid Suffolk, Suffolk Coastal and Waveney, in partnership with Suffolk County Council, 2013. - 2.10 These documents and others may be found on the Council's website www.ipswich.gov.uk within the Planning Policy Supporting Information section or in the Core Document Library. - 2.11 The key strategic challenges for Ipswich are identified in the Core Strategy review paragraph 5.25.
-Some of the more detailed issues emerging from the evidence, which this plan needs to address, are as follows: - allocating sufficient land to meet objectively assessed housing need in accordance with the National Planning Policy Framework; - allocating enough good quality land to attract and retain jobs within the Borough; - allocating suitable and available sites for future town centre development to attract new investment in the centre without over stretching it;
+Key elements of the local evidence base include: - Ipswich Employment Land Needs Assessment for Ipswich and Waveney Economic Areas, 2016, - the Ipswich Strategic Housing Land Availability Assessment update November 2013 (SHLAA), - the Ipswich, Babergh, Mid Suffolk and Suffolk Coastal Strategic Housing Market Assessment (SHMA) 2008 and 2012 update, - Ipswich Housing Market Area Population and Household Projections September 2013, - East of England Forecasting Model Autumn run 2013, - Suffolk Haven Gateway Employment Land Review 2009 (the ELR), - Suffolk Growth Strategy 2013, - New Anglia Local Enterprise Partnership Strategic Economic Plan March 2014, - Ipswich Retail and Commercial Leisure Study 2010, - Town Centre Opportunity Area Report, DTZ 2013, and partial update 2016, - Ipswich Waterfront Transport Study 2007, - 2011 Census ONS, - State of Ipswich Annual Monitoring Reports, - Authority Monitoring Report 9 2012-2013, - Ipswich Strategic Flood Risk Assessment 2011 (SFRA), - Ipswich Wildlife Audit Update 2012-13, - Suffolk County Council Historic Environment Record; - Ipswich Transport Assessment 2010; and - Gypsy and Traveller Accommodation Assessment for Ipswich, Babergh, Mid Suffolk, Suffolk Coastal and Waveney, in partnership with Suffolk County Council, 2013. - 2.10 These documents and others may be found on the Council's website www.ipswich.gov.uk within the Planning Policy Supporting Information section or in the Core Document Library. - 2.11 The key strategic challenges for Ipswich are identified in the Core Strategy review paragraph 5.25.
+Some of the more detailed issues emerging from the evidence, which this plan needs to address, are as follows: - allocating sufficient land to meet objectively assessed housing need in accordance with the National Planning Policy Framework; - allocating enough good quality land to attract and retain jobs within the Borough;